Hot weather. Hot dog. Two things that should never go together.

 Dog Cooling Vests:

-- Can provide short-term relief in dry, breezy conditions
+- Can offer short-term relief in dry, breezy conditions

 Veterinary and university research shows that water without airflow can retain heat, particularly when fabric covers large portions of the dog’s body.